The Samsung Galaxy S23 Ultra brings a 200-megapixel sensor, raw mode upgrades

 Samsung

-Samsung typically uses its flagship S smartphone line to show off its latest and greatest camera tech.
+Samsung typically uses its flagship Galaxy S smartphone line to show off its latest and greatest camera tech.
 Now, the company has introduced its new Galaxy S23 line of smartphones and the S23 Ultra comes packing its most advanced mobile camera system so far.

 You’ll find a total of five different camera modules on the backside of the Galaxy S23 Ultra.
 The main camera offers a familiar 23mm (equivalent) wide-angle perspective and an f/1.7 aperture.
 The sensor (called HP2) offers a total of 200 total megapixels, but you won’t always get huge 200-mp images.
-Pixel binning allows it to essentially combine 4×4 pixel squares into one larger capture area in order to improve and low- performance.
+Pixel binning allows it to essentially combine 4×4 pixel squares into one larger capture area in order to improve details and low- .
 You can capture full 200-mp photos, but each image checks in at more than 15 megabytes and they take longer to process than their lower-res counterparts.

 Low-light gets brighter